Kazu010101/RMIT-Cybersecurity-Project/README.md

 - Testing concepts and procedures for cybersecurity including virtualisation (creating, configuring, and interconnecting virtual images)
 - Installing and using software packages including those for testing
-- Using procedures and systems to identify data traffic anomalies
+- Using procedures and tools to identify data traffic anomalies
 - Connecting cyber security equipment and networked devices
 - Utilizing basic Linux commands
 - Interpreting and writing basic scripts
 - Installing and configuring firewalls
 - Implementing Intrusion Prevention Systems (IPS) to monitor data traffic and block malicious traffic
-- Utilizing cloud computing solutions for remote access and data backup
+- Utilizing cloud computing solutions for remote access and off-premise data backup

 ### Tools & Software Used